AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 1: Generate the Associations

-1. Switch back to your Databricks workspace, select the **Association Rules** workbook
+1. Switch back to your Databricks workspace, select the **02 Association Rules** workbook

 1. Before you begin, make sure you attach your cluster to the notebooks, using the dropdown.
 You will need to do this for each notebook you open.

-1. Update the configuration settings for both the **readEventsConfig** AND the **writeAssociationConfig**, set the following:

-- Endpoint = Cosmos DB endpoint url
-- Masterkey = Cosmos DB master key
-- Database = Database id of the cosmos db

-1. Run each cell of the **Association Rules** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
+1. Run each cell of the **02 Association Rules** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

 ### Task 2: Review the data generated